 Software Architecture

 The platform has been built upon the open source Research Data Management Platform (RDMP)[16].
 The RDMP stores, manages, cleans, de-identifies and processes data to create reproducible, auditable data extracts for research and in the last 4 years has been used to support over 500 projects, generating over 1300 data extracts of mainly phenotypic text-based data for epidemiological research projects and clinical trials.
-The RDMP already provides many of the core components required such as audit, logging, workflow ??? required for cohort building using text data therefore it was efficient to build upon this platform to also handle imaging data.
+The RDMP already provides many of the core components such as auditing, logging, and anonymisation required for populating the relational database in a platform agnostic way; and linkage and extraction; workflow ??? required for cohort building using text data therefore it was efficient to build upon this platform to also handle imaging data.

 The system has been designed with a plugin architecture.
+All the operation and tasks in the RDMP platform are mainly based on pipelines of components.
+These components are freely pluggable within a pipeline and reusable across pipelines.
+External developers can extend the functionality of RDMP by writing components which can be loaded by the RDMP platform at start-up.
 Description

 System Analysis